Estimates for short character sums evaluated at homogeneous polynomials: Preliminary energy estimates: proof of Lemma

 where $\bbf = \bbf(\xbf,\xbf',\ybf)$.
 Again by \eqref{eqn:rank_Ui}, the matrix of $U_i$'s has full rank $n_{r+1}+\cdots + n_s$, so by \eqref{eqn:LA02}, the number of choices for $\ybf'$ is $\ll_n H^{n-(n_{r+1}+\cdots + n_s)}$.
 Altogether, we have an upper bound of $\ll_n H^{3n}$, which concludes the proof of Lemma \ref{lem:energy_elementary}.

-\begin{remark} We will see later in the proof of Theorem \ref{thm:main_energy} a recursion relation that depends on the bounds of two restricted versions $E'(\Hbf,\Kbf)$ and $E''(\Hbf,\Kbf)$ of multiplicative energy.
+\begin{remark} We will see later in the proof of Theorem \ref{thm:main_energy} a recursive relation that depends on the bounds of two constrained energies $E'(\Hbf,\Kbf)$ and $E''(\Hbf,\Kbf)$.
 These correspond, essentially, to the two cases we considered above, where $\underline{\lam}(\xbf')$ is not a zero divisor and is a zero divisor, respectively.
 While the proof of Theorem \ref{thm:main_energy} is considerably more involved, we see traces of its key ingredients in this preliminary demonstration. \end{remark}